 It is wise to test the usability and convenience of the app with a couple of employees before onboarding the whole team.

-An employee app should have features that are relevant and useful to your frontline workers.
+Frontline worker software should have features that are relevant and useful to your frontline workers.
 There is no single feature package that is right for everyone, so compare different apps and evaluate which one best suits the needs of your team.

 Important frontline app features may include scheduling and shift management tools, communication features, and quick access to important information or contacts.